gamesbook/pyprototypr/docs/python_commands.rst

 Introduction
 ============
+`↑ <pageIndex_>`_

-As you may already have worked out; the normal operation of the script is to start with the first statement and then go on to the next one and so on until the last one has been carried out - this is the normal or “default” behaviour of a program.
+As you may already have worked out; the normal operation of the script is to start with the first command and then go on to the next one and so on until the last one has been carried out - this is the normal or “default” behaviour of any program.

 However, most programming languages have the concept of **loops** and **if** statements.
 These commands are used to change the default behaviour of the program in some way.
+Similarly, **functions** are used in many languages to create a set of items that must all carried out together, and which need to be used/activated a number of times.

-Any statement or option that is part of the Python programming language can be used in a script if you want to.
-The ones below are just to show you some idea of the “basics”.
+Any statement or functionality that is part of the Python programming language can be used in a script if you want to.
+The ones below are just to give you some idea of the “basics”.

 Loops
 =====
+`↑ <pageIndex_>`_

 A loop represents a section of your script that you want to repeat a certain number of times.